Sema4AI/actions/CONTRIBUTING.md

 # Contributing

-This is a contribution guide for the Robocorp project and its associated libraries.
+This is a contribution guide for the Sema4ai actions and action server projects and its associated libraries.

 ## Libraries